 Under Taliban Rule

 Many will say… “It was only a matter of time.”
 Only a matter of time before the Taliban reversed twenty years of progress for women and girls in Afghanistan.
 Only a matter of time before the schools were closed.
 Only a matter of time before women were banned from careers.
 Only a matter of time before the burqa was back.
-There was little room for doubt about what would happen if Afghanistan fell under Taliban rule again – especially with regard to the lives of women and girls.
+There was little room for doubt about what would happen if Afghanistan fell under Taliban rule again – especially concerning the lives of women and girls.

 In December 2021, the Taliban restricted the freedom of movement by prohibiting women from taking long-distance road trips on their own and, required them to have a male guardian accompany them for trips more than forty-five miles.
 Drivers cannot transport women without veils.
 Many women have complained that they have been left on the side of the road because they were not wearing a covering.
 According to the spokesperson for vice and virtue, it is for the women and girls’ protection.
 But it is much more than that.